Homeless Nation: About

 encouraging discussion and learning on social issues surrounding homelessness.
 It also tries to create dialogue between Canada's homeless and mainstream society to counter isolation and marginalization, recycles and re-purposes technology for use by Canada's homeless communities and tries to break down stereotypes and barriers in the society.

 It was founded by Daniel Cross, a documentary filmmaker whose films deal with social justice and Canada's homeless.
-He made the films The Street: A Film with the Homeless and S.P.I.T.: Squeegee Punks in Traffic, where hundreds of homeless people from Montreal shared their many amazing stories with him.
-Out of the movie, came the idea forum, where these stories would not be lost and where Canada's homeless community could share their stories and refuse to be ignored.
+He made the films The Street: A Film with the Homeless and S.P.I.T.: Squeegee Punks in Traffic.
+Out of the movie, came the Idea Forum, where these stories would not be lost and where Montreal's homeless community could share their stories.